 - Method of contractor selection (see 3.2).

 - Method of determining the contract sum (see 3.1).

 The Long Form, Brief Form, Informal Form, and Mini Form have been developed assuming the conditions listed below:

 - The construction team consists of, at most, the Owner, the contractor, the Owner's Representative, and the design professional (see 1.4).

 - The stipulated-sum method of determining the contract sum is used.

 - The complete plans and specifications contracting mode is used.

-The Long Form, Brief Form, and Mini Form have been approved for content by the Office of the President.
+The Long Form, Brief Form, Informal Form and Mini Form have been approved for content by the Office of the President.
 If project conditions vary from those listed above, the construction documents must be modified (see 5).

 In general, the use of a more comprehensive type of construction documents is encouraged whenever it is in the University's best interest to do so.
 For example, when the construction cost is less than 1 million dollars (thus qualifying for the Brief Form), but the work involves particularly complex time requirements, dangerous work, or special risks, it may be in the University's best interest to use the Long Form, where performance requirements are set forth in a more detailed manner.